 - i.
 Identify the plans and planning requirements binding in terms of national and provincial legislation and identify those which were omitted in the IDP process. - ii.
 Identify the matters to be included in the district and local IDP's that require alignment o Specify the principles to be applied and co-ordinate the approach to be adopted - iii.
 Determine procedures for consultation between the district municipality and the local municipalities - iv.
-Determine the procedures to effect amendments to the Framework Plan - v.
-Incorporate comments from the MEC and those derived from self-assessments o Provide guidelines for the Performance Management System and IDP implementation and communication plans.
+Determine the procedures to effect amendments to the Framework Plan - Incorporate comments from the MEC and those derived from self-assessments o Provide guidelines for the Performance Management System and IDP implementation and communication plans.

 Various processes within the IDP should be smoothly interlinked to ensure optimal effectiveness as well as ensure this agreement on joint time frameworks that need to be reached between the various local municipalities and the district municipality.
 The District Municipality is in charge of the Framework Plan, which has to be agreed upon by all local municipalities and will be used by the local municipalities in finalising their Process Plans.
 The District Municipality will, through IDP Forums and technical committee monitor the compliance of the actual IDP process of all municipalities with the Framework Plan.
-This will ensure that the District Municipality fail to adhere to the Framework Plan and the timeframes contained therein.
-Each Local Municipality will, however, be responsible for monitoring its own process plan and ensure that the Framework Plan is being followed as agreed.
+This will ensure that the District Municipality will be in a position to undertake corrective action in time if a Local Municipality fail to adhere to the Framework Plan and the timeframes contained therein.
+Each Local

+Municipality will, however, be responsible for monitoring its own process plan and ensure that the Framework Plan is being followed as agreed.